homelabos/homelabos/docs/setup/installation.md

 ## Automatic Set-up

-1) On your server run: `bash <(curl -s https://gitlab.com/NickBusey/HomelabOS/-/raw/dev/install_homelabos.sh)`
+* On your server run: `bash <(curl -s https://gitlab.com/NickBusey/HomelabOS/-/raw/dev/install_homelabos.sh)`

-2) Make sure to back up your `{{ volumes_root }}/install` directory nightly.
+* Make sure to back up your `{{ volumes_root }}/install` directory nightly.

 ## Manual Set-up

-1) Download the [latest version](https://gitlab.com/NickBusey/HomelabOS/-/releases) to your client computer and extract the folder.
+* Download the [latest version](https://gitlab.com/NickBusey/HomelabOS/-/releases) to your client computer and extract the folder.

-   IF you are going to be using HomelabOS to provision a cloud server, walk through the process.
+   If you are going to be using HomelabOS to provision a [bastion](/docs/setup/bastion) server, walk through the process.
 Otherwise you can skip this.

    ```
    [client]$ make terraform
    ```

-2) From inside the HomelabOS folder, set up the initial config
+* From inside the HomelabOS folder, set up the initial config

     ```
     [client]$ cd HomelabOS